Aleadinglight/Darknet-object-recognition/README.md

 131  ##            return
 ```

 The current tool requires that the images to be labeled reside in /Images/001, /Images/002, etc...
 The coordinate of the bounding box will be in /Labels/001, /Labels/002, etc...
+This give the coordinate of the bounding box and is still not the right format.

+Then write a script to transform these number from the output to the right format.
+I'll upload it here soon.

+## Start training

 1. Create file `yolo-obj.cfg` with the same content as in `yolo-voc.2.0.cfg` (or copy `yolo-voc.2.0.cfg` to `yolo-obj.cfg)` and: